Claim injury compensation for lost earnings, overtime & more

 Will I need medical evidence to support my loss of earnings claim?

-When you start a personal injury claim, your solicitor will arrange for you to attend a medical at a local medical assessment.
-A medical report will then be compiled in support of your case.
+To prove you were genuinely unable to work, you will need medical documentation.
+When you start a personal injury claim, your solicitor will arrange a medical assessment, and a report will be prepared to support your case.

 Get expert advice now